-Hours-45 Learning Outcomes: After completion of this course, the learner will be able to:
+Learning Outcomes: After completion of this course, the learner will

 - 1. Understand the basic terminologies and metrics that are used to govern quality management - 2.
 Get a better perspective on quality standards like ISO and quality awards - 3.
 Be able to identify the various metrics that govern quality - 4.
 Elucidate the role and importance of six sigma as a quality measurement tool - 5.
 Identify the various means and techniques for establishing quality in manufacturing, services and IT sector.